redFrik/supercolliderStandaloneBBBheadless/README.md

 This is the audio synthesis program [SuperCollider](http://github.com/supercollider/supercollider) (3.9.0, commit 8567e7e, 16jan2018) + [sc3-plugins](https://github.com/supercollider/sc3-plugins) (master, commit aa606ed, 5nov2017) compiled for beaglebone black.

 It was built using [this guide](http://supercollider.github.io/development/building-beagleboneblack) on a **BeagleBone Black** under [bone-debian-9.3-console-armhf-2018-01-14-1gb.img](https://elinux.org/Beagleboard:BeagleBoneBlack_Debian#Stretch_Snapshot_console) (Stretch).
+It also works on the **PocketBeagle** and likely the other beagleboard models.

 The standalone structure is loosely based on [Miguel Negrão's template](https://github.com/miguel-negrao/scStandalone).
 This standalone is self-contained and all files are in one directory.

 installation
 --

-_(this assumes you have done all the usual initialisation... burned the disk image, booted, changed password, optionally enabled ssh)_
+_(this assumes you have done all the usual initialisation... burned the disk image, booted, logged in via ssh or monitor, changed password)_

-open the terminal on the BBB and type...
+in a BBB terminal window type...

 * `sudo apt-get update`
-* `sudo apt-get upgrade`
-* `sudo apt-get dist-upgrade`
-* `sudo apt-get install libcwiid1 libfftw3-bin libavahi-client3`
+* `sudo apt-get install git libx11-dev libcwiid1 libfftw3-bin libavahi-client3`
 * `git clone git://github.com/redFrik/supercolliderStandaloneBBBheadless --depth 1`

 and then build and install jack2...

-* `sudo apt-get install libasound2-dev libsamplerate0-dev libsndfile1-dev libreadline-dev`
+* `sudo apt-get install build-essential python libasound2-dev libsamplerate0-dev libsndfile1-dev libreadline-dev`
 * `git clone git://github.com/jackaudio/jack2.git --depth 1`
 * `cd jack2`
 * `./waf configure --alsa`